s-r-e-e-r-a-j/CodeShade/README.md

 - `src.sh` — the original file you want to obfuscate (example: `script.sh`).

 - `dst.sh` — the file CodeShade will create (the obfuscated output, example: `out.sh`).

+- `--auto-install` — if `bash-obfuscate` is not found, the tool will run `npm install -g bash-obfuscate` to install it automatically.
+This requires Node.js and npm to be installed